rearwindowsoda/deno-roomoney/README.md

 - [ ] Implement Zod validation schemas.
 - [ ] Mongoose Models.
 - [ ] Add, remove, and edit purchases.
-Everyone in the hosue can add a purchase.
+Everyone in the house can add a purchase.
       Purchase can be edited only by a person who paid for it.
 - [ ] Show all the purchases from a household that user is a resident of.
 - [ ] Show the amount of all purchases.